 The trees weighed down by freezing rain also pose a threat to motorists as they can fall over at any moment.
 Trees like willows, maple and birch trees are more likely to topple under the added weight of the ice.

 Icy road accidents are more common in specific zones.
 Bridges and elevated roadways accumulate ice much earlier than other roads, which catches drivers off-guard.
-On highways where cars are driving at higher speeds, accidents are devastating.
+On highways where cars are driving at higher speeds, accidents can be devastating.
 It is important to greatly reduce speed and double or triple the distance left between cars to lower the accident risk.
 Driving around a bend in the road or turning poses a challenge to drivers when roads are slick, as well as areas where drivers must apply the brakes.

 There is no “safe” method of transportation in these extreme conditions.
 The best thing you can do to minimize your risks of a dangerous car accident at this time of year is to heed the warnings and stay indoors.
 If you happen to find yourself in a predicament, or know someone who does, your Portland car accident attorney can fight for the settlement you deserve.
-Call RizkLaw at (503) 245-5677 for a free consultation.